tbm/policies/Travel/conservancy-travel-policy.md

 reimbursement.
 Other internet access fees (e.g., airport internet services, personal wi-fi hotspots, internet cafes) are not reimbursable except as incidental expenses to be covered by a Traveler's per-diem.

-## Additional Days of Travel

-Travelers often seek to add extra days before or after an approved trip (e.g., the weekend before a conference).
-A Traveler may seek approval for the expenses associated with an extended stay prior to booking the trip, provided that the additional days are solely to enable a Traveler to conduct work within the PLC's objectives and Conservancy's charitable mission, or to get a particular airfare that **reduces** the overall cost of the trip.
-Travelers may seek approval to book travel itineraries that include extra days for personal reasons, so long as the cost of the flight meets the other requirements of this Policy.
-Other expenses incurred during extra personal days beyond transportation costs are not reimbursable.

 ## Non-reimbursable Expenses